1 How do I start working with the API?

 - You will be redirected to the URI you previously specified (we allow http://localhost for convenient local development) with the authorization code as part of the URI.

-Our current rate limit is maximum 100 requests per minute.
-A best practice: if you encounter 429 or 503 HTTP responses to your requests, use exponential fallback starting with 1sec wait.
+Our current rate limit is estimated on per-second basis which leads to approximately 200 requests per minute.
+A best practice: if you encounter 429 HTTP response to your requests, use retries with exponential backoff.
 Also note that the [GET]/tasks method returns only 1,000 results by default for each call.
-To get more tasks, you need to add parameters for the page size of your task list response and use tokens as parameters to get more paged results.
-(Parameters are described in our [GET]/tasks method docs
+To get more tasks, you can use pagination.

 We also have internal DDoS protection that shuts down requests that consume too much resources.
 This should not happen during normal usage of the API - but if you receive 429 HTTP response without exceeding rate limit above please contact us at email@example.com.